DOI-USGS/vizlab-chart-challenge-23/README.md

 ### Guidance with git and gitlab

-1. On this repo's main page in Gitlab, click on the "Fork" button and then choose your username in the "Select a namespace" dropdown menu on the next page.
-Make sure the "Internal" visibility level is selected (should be the default).
-2. On your fork of the repo, select the blue "Clone" dropdown and copy the address under the "Clone with SSH" title.
+1. At the top of this repo, copy the address under the "Clone with SSH" option.
 3. Open Terminal on your computer in the place that you want the repository's folder to be saved.
-Clone the repository to your computer with `git clone` and your SSH address.
+Clone the repository to your computer with `git clone` and the copied SSH address.
-4. Set the upstream repository to link to the Vizlab's canonical repository with `git remote add upstream` and the SSH address (pulled from the 'Clone with SSH' dropdown on the canonical repo).
+4. Create a branch with your username and description of tasks
 5. Copy the "00_template_yourname" folder and rename it with your prompt date, prompt title, and your name
 5. When you've got code you'd like to commit to your fork, commit it with `git add ...` and `git commmit -m "your commit message"`
 6. Once you've got code you'd like reviewed, create a merge request by pushing your changes to your fork with `git push origin main` (or use your branch in place of the "main", if applicable).
-Then, log into Gitlab and create a merge request.
+Then, log into Github and create a merge request.
-7. Once your merge request is approved, we will ask you to share your final png in the README.md within your subdirectory and in a sharepoint folder.
-7. Once your merge request is approved and merged through the Gitlab interface, you can reconcile it locally and on your fork by pulling it locally with `git pull upstream main` and then push it to your fork with `git push origin main`

 Here's an example of the git workflow in full:

 ```
 #... to clone your fork locally, change username for your username:
-git clone git@code.usgs.gov:username/chart-challenge-23.git
+git clone git@github.com:DOI-USGS/vizlab-chart-challenge-23.git
 cd chart-challenge-23

-git remote add upstream git@code.usgs.gov:wma/vizlab/chart-challenge-23.git
+#... add new branch with your username
+git checkout -b username-branch

 #... to commit your changes as you go:
 git add 01_part-to-whole_cnell/
 git commit -m "final draft viz code"

 #... once you're ready to create a merge request:
-git push origin main

-#... if changes are requested during review:
-git add -u
-git commit -m "updated code based on review"
-git push origin main

-#... once viz is final, make sure key messages and png are shared with final commit
-git add 00_your-prompt_yourname/README.md
-git commit -m "final viz"
-git push origin main

-#... once merge request is approved and merged on gitlab
-git pull upstream main
-git push origin main
+git push origin username-branch
 ```